RenoBlitz/dataviz-project-proposal-ver1/README.md

  1. What are the relationships between house price and other features?
     /What is most valuable feature of a house?                   ------(price vs. other features)

- 2. How do house price change over time?                         ------(price vs. date, yr_built and yr_renovated)
+ 2. How does house price change over time?                         ------(price vs. date, yr_built and yr_renovated)

  3. Users may have a price or some requirements about for the houses in their mind.
 Need a data visualization to help them find some similar houses as references.